CPScript/Kitty-Tools/README.md

 ### HEY!!!
-| Im sorry for asking but it would be great if you could donate, if so, send me 1$ on cashapp - $lovelydisease
+> It would be great if you could donate... if so; send me 1$ on cashapp - $lovelydisease
-| sorry for asking <3
+| btw sorry for asking <3

 # scroll down to learn how to use | Please `Star` this repo